Isis hippuris

-Isis hippuris, also known as sea bamboo, is a species of bamboo coral found in the Western Pacific Ocean, commonly near the coasts of Indonesia.
+Isis hippuris, also known as sea bamboo (though this common name is ambiguous), is a species of bamboo coral found in the Western Pacific Ocean, commonly near the coasts of Indonesia.
 I. hippuris reproduce asexually, and is abundant throughout its habitats in Indonesia.
 For centuries, I. hippuris has been identified by its bamboo or bony-looking structure.
 Additionally, it is notable for producing Hippuristanol, a molecule that could potentially have anti-cancer applications.
 While no actual conclusion regarding Hippuristanol in I. hippuris has been published, scientists and marine biologists continue to study how the molecule could be used in cancer research and recovery.
-Although only found in the Western Pacific Ocean, I. hippurisis highly sought after across the globe, and is seen as a symbol of beauty.
+Although only found in the Western Pacific Ocean, I. hippuris is highly sought after across the globe, and is seen as a symbol of beauty.

 Description

 I. hippurisis a soft coral identified by its yellow-green coloration and thick stalks with a fuzzy appearance.
-Colonies of I. hippuris commonly grow to a height of 30-40 cm and a width of 10-20 cm, but colonies have been recorded growing to 100 cm in either dimension.
+Colonies of I. hippuris commonly grow to a height of 30–40 cm and a width of 10–20 cm, but colonies have been recorded growing to 100 cm in either dimension.
 The physical structure of I. hippuris is composed of nodes and inter nodes, essentially "stacked" on top of each other, giving it the nickname sea bamboo.
 Together, the nodes and inter nodes can create either a skinny or thick structure, and oftentimes look similar to many organism's spine.
 With this, the I. hippuris coral have also been referred to as "the stony horse-tail", as their structure is their main distinguished identifying characteristic.

 A 2015 study on the nodes and inter nodes in I. hippuris showed that it may display multiple phenotypes depending on its environment.
 The study compared groups of I. hippuris located at two different ridges with Wakatobi Marine National Park (WMNP), Indonesia.
 The ridges differed in sediment thickness, height, and color.
 One phenotype displayed shorter, stockier branches, while the other had longer, thinner branches.
 It is not entirely clear if these differences indicate differing phenotypes, or if the two ridges contain distinct species.

-Ecology

-Isis hippuris is a Gorgonian coral found throughout Indo-Pacific coral reefs.